— ACADEMIC CURRICULUM

 Understanding the various school system options available in Geneva is important, as they have a significant impact on the ages at which children enter and leave school.

-Eden School follows the Swiss national curriculum (HarmoS) and incorporates the French-speaking Switzerland curriculum (PER), which is the curriculum used in the French-speaking cantons of Switzerland, thereby enabling students to continue their education at the school of their choice.
+Ecole Eden follows the Swiss national curriculum (HarmoS) and incorporates the French-speaking Switzerland curriculum (PER), which is the curriculum used in the French-speaking cantons of Switzerland, thereby enabling children to continue their education at the school of their choice.

 — Age 2 → Preschool